dbjzs/SpaLP/README.md

 - Tutorials and API documentation are available in the [Tutorial](https://spalp.readthedocs.io/en/latest/index.html).
 - Please use [issues](https://github.com/dbjzs/SpaLP/issues) to submit bug reports.
 - All experiments were performed on a NVIDIA A800-SXM4-80 GB GPU and Intel(R) Xeon(R) Platinum 8462Y+(32 cores) CPU.
-- TRunning SpaLP following the tutorial should < 1 minute.
+- Running SpaLP following the tutorial should < 1 minute.

 ### Reference
 - If you find SpaLP useful for your research, please consider citing the SpaLP manuscript.